 We can also teach students that failure is an opportunity for growth.
 Our children have been learning how to succeed for years.
 Have we taught them how to fail, to get back up, to persevere, as well as the real meaning of resiliency?
 Let’s embrace failure as a part of our culture and learning environment as we create risk-free environments where wild ideas are truly encouraged.

 Imagine your learning community as that safe place to share ideas, to succeed, to fail forward, and to ultimately Synergize and come up with ideas that are even better that those we could think of alone.

 Imagine a place where adults and children have no inhibitions about sharing wild ideas or taking risks in order to solve problems.
 Imagine a strengths-based community where each person’s gifts and talents are celebrated and welcomed.

 Let’s embrace synergy and 3rd Alternatives this school year as we leave the beaten path and journey to a place of new discoveries, new levels of achievement, and new purposeful passions.

 Share Article on

-Tags: 21st century education, 21st century skills, emotional intelligence, leadership culture, leadership lessons, school culture, school environment, social emotional learning, student empowerment, student leadership, what we're reading, whole-child education
+Tags: 21st century education, 21st century skills, emotional intelligence, leadership culture, leadership lessons, school culture, school environment, student empowerment, student leadership, wellness-leadership, what we're reading, whole-child education